hogman12333/Wayback-When/Docs/Setup_instructions.md

 # Installation Instructions

-These steps install Python, pip, and a Chromium‑based browser.
-Commands may need `sudo` permissions.
+WaybackWhen requires Python, pip libraries, and a Chromium‑based browser.Some commands may need `sudo` permissions.

 ---